2017 Artists-in-Residence Plena Es at Legacy School of Performing Arts.

 The Florida Folklife Program features Florida's outstanding traditional artists in residence in Tallahassee each fall.
 Residencies consist of free public performances, school presentations and master classes designed to bring folk and traditional arts into the classroom and to broader audiences.
 Funded in part by the National Endowment for the Arts, the series began in 2012.

-Free Public Programs
+Free Public Programs:

-About the Artists
+About the 2022 Artists-in-Residence

-About the Tradition
+About the Traditions

 To participate as a partner or featured artist email [email protected].